Russian authorities detain head of opposition group Open Russia | DW | 31.05.2021

 Russian authorities described the laws as a response to alleged outside efforts to undermine Russia.
 Critics have said the laws are part of the Kremlin's efforts to snuff out dissent.

-The federal government has intensified its crackdown in the lead-up to September's parliamentary elections as the popularity of the main Kremlin-backed party, United Russia, has dropped.
+The federal government has intensified its crackdown in the lead-up to September's parliamentary elections as the popularity of the main Kremlin-backed party, United Russia, has been falling.

+Another Kremlin critic, Alexei Navalny, was detained in January upon returning to Russia.
+The activist had been recovering in Germany after being poisoned by the Soviet-era Novichok nerve agent.